mazwat/mazwat.github.io/software-architecture-lm.md

 }
 ```

-If the icon image in the
-as a game object in the game,

-then we attach the two scripts,
-the check input which will check

-the which what is being pressed
-and then the color changes to

-ffadad

-change it and you can define
-what color you want to define it

-bddca
+If the icon image is a game object in a scene, then we attach the two scripts to the object, the check input which will check what is being pressed and then the color changes to changes to the color you have defined.

 too, and so then it's attached